 Here are some of my tips for staying fabulously plant-strong—no matter where you are.
 You can remember these with the acronym F.A.B.:

 Use the menu as a list of ingredients.
-A 100% plant-strong meal might not be available, but maybe the restaurant uses some ingredients in other meals that are completely plant-strong.
+A 100 percent plant-strong meal might not be listed on the menu, but maybe the restaurant uses some ingredients in other meals that are completely plant-strong.
 For instance, you might notice steamed vegetables and potatoes in one dish, and black beans in another.
-Well, the three together make for a great plant-strong plate!
+Well, the three together make for a great plate!
 Sometimes it is helpful to call ahead.
-You’d be surprised how many chefs will rise to the occasion and love making you a fabulous plant-strong meal!
-They may even come out to your table and shake your hand to let you know how much they enjoyed making your meal.
+You’d be surprised how many chefs will rise to the occasion and love making you a fabulous plant-strong meal.
+They may even come out to your table and let you know how much they enjoyed getting creative with your meal.

-▪ Ask for what you want.
 Ask your waiter or waitress if a dish can be prepared with veggie broth instead of oil.
-Ask if they have whole grain options.
-I’ve been told that the chain of restaurants, Pei Wei, is very accommodating with requests for plant-strong meals.
+Ask if they have whole-grain options.
+I’ve been told that the Pei Wei chain of restaurants is very accommodating with requests for plant-strong meals.
 You can ask for almost any dish to be made with brown rice and to have steamed vegetables and tofu instead of the meat.
-And get this: they will cook your meal using vegetable stock instead of oil!
+And get this: They will cook your meal using vegetable stock instead of oil!
 They call it “stock-velveted.”
 Sounds cool!
-Incidentally, their parent restaurant, PF Changs will do the same thing.
+Incidentally, their parent restaurant, PF Chang’s, will do the same thing.

-▪ Bring your own food.
-I always pack a solid amount of food to take with me whenever I travel so that I have options on the plane or afterward when renting a car, driving to my next destination, etc. You can pack things like the Rip’s Big Bowl or oatmeal and raisins for a quick breakfast in a hotel room, soups, and there is even vacuumed sealed cooked brown rice available for a quick re-heat.
-You can make plant-strong burritos or sandwiches for the plane or road trips as well.
+I always pack a solid amount of food to take with me whenever I travel so that I have options on the plane or afterward when renting a car, driving to my next destination, etc. You can pack things such as the Rip’s Big Bowl or oatmeal and raisins for a quick breakfast in a hotel room.
+You can also pack soups, and there is even vacuumed-sealed cooked brown rice available for sale at most stores, so all you have to do is reheat it.
+You can make plant-strong burritos and sandwiches and pack them in a cooler for road trips as well.